PROJECT OVERVIEW AND MANAGEMENT

 Overview: All data are freely available to the public.

 Educational users: We are very keen to work with people developing educational modules and other uses of these data.

-Academic users: Data have been collected through the collaborative efforts of many and while we widely advertise our meta-data, we request that potential academic users of the data contact us to talk about collaborative projects.
+Academic users: Data have been collected through the collaborative efforts of many and we request that potential academic users of the data contact us to talk about collaborative projects.
 We maintain a policy of freely sharing data with potential collaborators.
-Metadata are publicly available within a year of collection.
 Please note that because we are actively engaged in many collaborative and concurrent projects, data are shared on case by case basis so as not to conflict with planned or current projects.
-For inquiries and additional details, please contact Dan Blumstein (email:email@example.com).
+For inquiries and additional details, please contact Dan Blumstein (firstname.lastname@example.org).

 DATA COLLECTION PROTOCOLS AND METADATA

-Data are archived as Excel files and in Base database (Base is the OpenOffice database which is compatible with Microsoft Access) that is stored on a Macintosh computer in Blumstein’s UCLA lab (and backed up on drives stored in different locations); copies are periodically sent to the RMBL for archival storage.
-The RMBL has developed, over the past decade, a data repository.
+Code and data to replicate analyses are now published in OSF with each paper (we are working to include code and data with older papers) and the entire database is an R package–ybamaRmot.
 The core data set consists of demographic, behavioral, and genetic data collected on individuals.
 Demographic and behavioral data are proofed and entered into our database the fall after collection.
 Genetic samples are extracted annually, which allows us to update measures of reproductive success.
 Plasma and red blood cells are stored in a -80°C freezer with an alarm and daily monitoring.
 Blood smears are scored for parasites and neutrophil:lymphocyte ratios calculated upon return from the field.
 Steroid hormones are extracted from frozen fecal samples upon return from the field.

 We describe data collection protocols in The Book of Marmot; a resource that we regularly update and expand to clarify procedures.